 Route directions: Trapp Family Lodge Parking > Pond & Pool > Greenway Connector > Stepping Stone > Chuck’s Corkscrew > Stepping Stone > Greenway Connector > Lodge Spur > Luce Hill > Lodge Spur > Tap Line > Growler > Cabin Trail > Haul Road > Shredder > Kimmer’s > Derby Trail > Hardy’s Haul > Haulapalooza > TUCXS (follow signs for Pipeline) > Luce Trail

-- Make it shorter: This is a pretty big ride, so if you want to make it shorter, you can cut out the first few loops on Chuck’s Corkscrew, Stepping Stone, and/or Luce Hill.
+Do less: This is a pretty big ride, so if you want to make it shorter, you can cut out the first few loops on Chuck’s Corkscrew, Stepping Stone, and/or Luce Hill.

-- Make it longer: If you want to add some climbing and descending, park at the Stowe Highschool at the bottom of Pipeline.
+Do more: If you want to add some climbing and descending, park at the Stowe Highschool at the bottom of Pipeline.
 Climb up Pipeline to meet the route and then descend down Pipeline at the end.
 If you did everything in this loop, it would be a very big day.